thenz19/github_learning/README.md

-Provide notes
+Provide notes:

-New changes need to be decribed here
+New changes need to be decribed here, testing fix keywork in the title